-You could follow the beer bread recipe using all-purpose flour, but I only bake with 100% wholemeal; if you are going to go to the effort to bake your own loaf then my philosophy is to use only the best ingredients.
+You could follow this beer bread recipe with all-purpose flour but I only bake with 100% wholemeal; if you are going to go to the effort to make your own loaf then my philosophy is to use only the best ingredients.

 Use the most unrefined flour you can buy if you want a truly nutritious and tasty-loaf.

 There's a big fat-lie in the milling world; they are allowed to remove up to 40% of the goodies and still call it wholemeal.
 It is in effect a refined carbohydrate; that is why commercial bread is so fattening.

-There is masses of strong scientific research confirming that whole-grains are particularly beneficial but once refined it has in reality become a junk food that raises our blood glucose and makes us obese.
-There's nothing good about commercial bread except the price; and that's because the best parts have been extracted and sold elsewhere at great profit.
+There is masses of strong scientific research confirming that whole-grains are particularly beneficial; but once refined they have in reality become a junk food that raises our blood glucose and make us obese.
+There is nothing good about commercial bread except the price; and that's because the best parts have been extracted and sold elsewhere at great profit.